Shale: Formation

 The fine particles that compose shale can remain suspended in water long after the larger particles of sand have been deposited.
 As a result, shales are typically deposited in very slow moving water and are often found in lakes and lagoonal deposits, in river deltas, on floodplains and offshore below the wave base.
 Thick deposits of shale are found near ancient continental margins and foreland basins.
 Some of the most widespread shale formations were deposited by epicontinental seas.
-Black shales are common in Cretaceous strata on the margins of the Atlantic Ocean, where they were deposited in fault-bounded silled basins associated with the opening of the Atlantic during the breakup of Pangea.
+Black shales are common in Cretaceous strata on the margins of the Atlantic Ocean, where they were deposited in fault-bounded silled basins associated with the opening of the Atlantic during the breakup of Pangaea.
 These basins were anoxic, in part because of restricted circulation in the narrow Atlantic, and in part because the very warm Cretaceous seas lacked the circulation of cold bottom water that oxygenates the deep oceans today.

 Most clay must be deposited as aggregates and floccules, since the settling rate of individual clay particles is extremely slow.
 Flocculation is very rapid once the clay encounters highly saline sea water.
 Whereas individual clay particles are less than 4 microns in size, the clumps of clay particles produced by flocculation vary in size from a few tens of microns to over 700 microns in diameter.
 The floccules start out water-rich, but much of the water is expelled from the floccules as the clay minerals bind more tightly together over time (a process called syneresis).
 Clay pelletization by organisms that filter feed is important where flocculation is inhibited.
 Filter feeders produce an estimated 12 metric tons of clay pellets per square kilometer per year along the U.S. Gulf Coast.

 As sediments continue to accumulate, the older, more deeply buried sediments begin to undergo diagenesis.
 This mostly consists of compaction and lithification of the clay and silt particles.
 Early stages of diagenesis, described as eogenesis, take place at shallow depths (a few tens of meters) and are characterized by bioturbation and mineralogical changes in the sediments, with only slight compaction.
 Pyrite may be formed in anoxic mud at this stage of diagenesis.

 Deeper burial is accompanied by mesogenesis, during which most of the compaction and lithification takes place.
 As the sediments come under increasing pressure from overlying sediments, sediment grains move into more compact arrangements, ductile grains (such as clay mineral grains) are deformed, and pore space is reduced.
 In addition to this physical compaction, chemical compaction may take place via pressure solution.
 Points of contact between grains are under the greatest strain, and the strained mineral is more soluble than the rest of the grain.
 As a result, the contact points are dissolved away, allowing the grains to come into closer contact.